nucleartide/Chomp/Readme.md

 # Chomp

-A game about chomping on foods and avoiding ghosts, that demonstrates and speaks to the end-to-end process of shipping a (small) Unreal game.
+> A game about chomping on foods and avoiding ghosts, that demonstrates and speaks to the end-to-end process of shipping a (small) game in Unreal Engine.
+Made in UE 5.2.

 ## Play the game